unoplatform/uno/doc/articles/create-an-app-vs2022.md

 ## Next Steps

-Now that you've created and debugged the App, learn more about:
+Now that you've created and debugged the app, learn more about:

  - [Uno Platform features and architecture](xref:Uno.GetStarted.Explore)
  - [Hot Reload feature](xref:Uno.Features.HotReload)